Extract fields from files with structured data

 - Using a text editor, open the file

-props.confin the appropriate location as described in Enable automatic header-based field extraction earlier in this topic.
+props.confin the appropriate location as described in Use configuration files to enable automatic header-based field extraction earlier in this topic.
 If the

 props.conffile does not exist, you must create it.